plyn85/First-Milestone-Project/README.md

    1. CTA button- This was tested on navbar, callout section, pricing section and footer to make sure all buttons linked to the modal correctly.
-       -Navigation bar- Tested that all navigation links bring you to the correct part of the website.
+   2. Navigation bar- Tested that all navigation links bring you to the correct part of the website.
      Continually tested navbar logo, main header an links through the building of this website.
 Constant alterations where made to make the navbar items suited to all devices.
 This was done mainly trough the use of my own media queries to adjust sizes for the different devices.